- Monday, January 13, 2014

 Biomass Boiler Performance Evaluation Study

-Gulkana is an Ahtna Athabascan village located in the Copper Valley near Glenallen.
-The boiler system we are testing is comprised of two series-connected Garn boilers, each rated at 425,000 Btu/hr, burning cordwood harvested from local lands.
+Project Update: Daisy Huang traveled to the Village of Gulkana in late December to collect boiler data from the installed BTU meter.
+(Gulkana is an Ahtna Athabascan village located in the Copper Valley near Glenallen.
+The boiler system ACEP is monitoring is comprised of two series-connected Garn boilers, each rated at 425,000 Btu/hr.
+They both burn cordwood harvested from local lands.)